Oh My God, Charlie Darwin: Critical reception

 Oh My God, Charlie Darwin received positive reviews from critics.
 Review aggregator Metacritic assigned an average review score of 80 out of 100, indicating "generally favorable reviews", based on 18 critics, and AnyDecentMusic? assigned a score of 6.8/10 based on 10 reviews.
-The album was described by Paste's Jackson as "exquisite", and by NME's Leonie Cooper as a "welcome addition to the intricate patchwork quilt of the new wave of Americana"; Ottawa Citizen's Stuart Derdeyn found the group unique within a debased genre.
-PopMatters's Edwards called the album "nuanced, prescient, melodic, and stirring", and Under the Radars Laura Leebove concluded it "flawlessly balances heartfelt warbles with gritty countryside wails".
-MusicOMH's Darren Lee considered it among the best albums of the first half of 2009, and called "Charlie Darwin" among the year's best songs "with its ability to send a chill down the spine", a sentiment echoed by Fort Worth Star-Telegrams Preston Jones, who felt Miller's vocals anchored the track but the album was unable to recapture its power.
+The album was described by Paste's Jackson as "exquisite", noting "it stopped us in our tracks the first time we heard it", and by NME's Leonie Cooper as a "welcome addition to the intricate patchwork quilt of the new wave of Americana"; Ottawa Citizen's Stuart Derdeyn found the group unique within a debased genre.
+PopMatters's Edwards called the album "nuanced, prescient, melodic, and stirring".
+MusicOMH's Darren Lee considered it among the best albums of the first half of 2009.

-Iain Shedden of The Australian commended the album's variety and the band's ability to handle different genres and themes.
-AllMusics Andrew Leahey echoed this sentiment and praised Miller's vocals, particularly on "Charlie Darwin" and "Cage the Songbird".
-DIYs Thompson lauded Lauter's production for the diversity of sounds and instrumentation, while Gigwises Jones described the album as "an agnostic mix of startling beauty and haunting comment" and enjoyed its fusion of genres.
-The Independents Andy Gill observed Miller's quiet vocals were best employed on "Ticket Taker" and "(Don't) Tremble".
-Uncuts Jones found the former the standout but the reprise of "To Ohio" superfluous due to the perfection of the original, which he considered the only misjudgment on a nearly perfect album; conversely, The Sunday Timess Mark Edwards regarded the reprise demonstrative of the band's high ability in that they can rework even their own music.
-BBC's Lusk cited "The Horizon is a Beltway" as the only weakness due to its interruption of the quiet opening tracks, but otherwise felt the album surpasses its influences through lyrical imagery and strong melodies.